newtheatre/website/_content/get-involved.md

   <div class="col-sm" markdown="1">

 ### Who to talk to
-If you have any questions about writing for one of our seasons, contact the relevent Season Co-ordinator:
+If you have any questions about writing for one of our seasons, contact the relevent Season Coordinator:

 {% include committee.html group="coordinator" format="list" %}